 Roma tomatoes are great for this recipe.
 As this has got naturally the rich sour taste.
 Which enhances the soup to the next level.

 Toor dal or split pigeon pea.
 You may get it in your nearby Indian stores or from online.
 But I would not recommend you to buy Toor dal just to make this dish.
 Because we need just a tablespoon but you will be getting around your pound for about to $3.
 A pound of dal is so huge for this tomato rasam recipe.

 So, no worries you can skip this ingredient as it will not impact much in the flavor or that taste of this Tomato Rasam.
 You can skip it if you do not have in your pantry.
 Tomato rasam without dal is equally tasty when comparing to the original version.

-If you have access to Indian stores or Asian stores, I would recommend to get coriander leaves.
-Although coriander leaves and cilantro look similar but coriander leave’s flavor is more intense than the cilantro.
+If you have access to Indian stores or Asian stores, I would recommend getting coriander leaves.
+Although coriander leaves and cilantro look similar coriander leave’s flavor is more intense than the cilantro.

 Cilantro is the close substitute for coriander leaves.

 Few tips for making tomato rasam recipe:

 - Roma tomatoes are great to make this recipe.

 - Ready-made rasam powder is available in the Indian stores.